LogsQL is a simple yet powerful query language for VictoriaLogs. See examples and tutorial in order to feel the language.

 _time:5m | stats uniq_values(ip) unique_ips

 Every unique value is stored in memory during query execution.
 Big number of unique values may require a lot of memory.
 Sometimes it is enough to return only a subset of unique values.
 In this case add limit N after uniq_values(...) in order to limit the number of returned unique values to N, while limiting the maximum memory usage.
-For example, the following query returns up to 100 unique values for the ip field over the logs for the last 5 minutes.
-Note that arbitrary subset of unique ip values is returned every time:
+For example, the following query returns up to 100 unique values for the ip field over the logs for the last 5 minutes:

 _time:5m | stats uniq_values(ip) limit 100 as unique_ips_100